Professional practice

 Conflict of laws & private international law

-Much of Stuart’s practice has an international dimension and issues of foreign law arise in many of his case.
-His recent cases with a specific focus on private international law issues include the following:
+Almost all of Stuart’s practice has an international dimension and issues of jurisdiction, applicable law or foreign law arise in many of his cases.
+His recent matters with a specific focus on private international law issues include the following:

 • Globe Investment Holdings Limited v Westdene Investment Limited & Ors: Acted (as sole counsel) for the claimant in its claim before the Commercial Division of the BVI High Court to enforce a judgment of the Sharjah Court in the sum of approximately AED 700m.

 • Mex Clearing Limited v Mex Securities SARL & Ors: Acted (led by Ben Valentin QC, Alex Hall-Taylor QC and Alexander Cook) for the first ancillary claimant, VDHI, in its claims before the Commercial Division of the BVI High Court.
-The case involved a number of issues of foreign law, as well as challenges by various defendants to the jurisdiction of the BVI Court to hear the claims against them.
+The case involved a number of issues of foreign law, as well as challenges by various defendants to the jurisdiction of the BVI Court to hear the claims against them (including by the fourth ancillary defendant, Mr Taher, in respect of whose jurisdiction challenge Stuart also acted as sole counsel for VDHI).

 • Advised (as sole counsel) the defendants on an application to challenge the jurisdiction of the English Court to hear claims in unlawful means conspiracy brought against them, the underlying subject matter of which related to crypto-mining projects.